tstack/lnav/src/help.md

 supported formats are: syslog, apache, strace, tcsh history, and generic log files with timestamps.

 Lnav will also display data piped in on the standard input.
-The following options are available when doing so:

-* `-t` Prepend timestamps to the lines of data being read in on the standard input.
-* `-w file` Write the contents of the standard input to this file.

 To automatically execute queries or lnav commands after the files have been loaded, you can use the following options: